kevinolega/minimalchanges/_posts/2021-07-31-grappler-fitness.md

 This is my goal.

-Here's my recommendatinon.
+Here's my recommendation.

 Invest five minutes a day.

-We'll update the program with more things to do once you get to this leve.
+We'll update the program with more things to do once you get to this level.

 You can also repeat the program and do twice the amount of work to maintain ten minutes.